-Whether you’re just getting started with LoanPro or purchasing an existing loan, you need to know how to match the contract that the loan is performing under.
-This article will walk you through a step-by-step process that you or our representatives go through when matching contracts.
+If you're moving an existing loan into LoanPro, you'll of course want everything to work like it did in its old system.
+Whether you’re just getting started with our software or purchasing an existing loan, you need to know how to match the contract that the loan is performing under.
+This article will walk you through a step-by-step process that you and our representatives go through when matching contracts.

 Before you begin you must know the following information concerning the loan: